Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank T. Deguchi for critical reading and suggestive comments on the manuscript.
-The author also would like to thank K. Kaneko and I. Tsuda for helpful discussions and warm encouragement.
-This work was supported by JSPS KAKENHI Grant Number JP20J12074.
+The author also would like to thank M. Morikawa for extensive discussions on the density waves.
+The author extends her sincere gratitude to K. Kaneko and I. Tsuda for helpful discussions and warm encouragement.
+Finally, the author is grateful to an anonymous referee for carefully reading the manuscript and providing valuable comments which helped to improve the content.
+This work was supported by JSPS KAKENHI Grant Number JP20J12074 and Ochanomizu University Nagase Research Scholarship.